-Objective: Project activities not to result in noise levels exceeding 45 dBA Project Components: Operation of WTG within 2,000 m from structures used for residential purposes Potential Impact: Noise levels impacting on the quality of living of people living at NSR Activity/Risk source Operation of WTG Mitigation: Target Night-time noise levels less than 45 dBA at locations used for residential purposes Mitigation: Action / Control Responsibi Timeframe ECO to conduct noise monitoring when a reasonable and valid noise Within 2 months after a complaint are received from an NSR living within 2,000m from a WTG ECO noise complaint is of the project. registered Performance IndicatorNight-time noise levels less than 45 dBA at locations used for residential purposes
+Table 13-3.
+Environmental Management for inglit-time operational period Objective: Project activities in not to result in noise levels exceeding 45 dBA Project Components: Operation of WTG within 2,000 m from structures used for residential purposes Potential Impact: Noise levels impacting on the quality of living of people living at NSR Activity/Risk source Operation of WTG Mitigation: Target Night-time noise levels less than 45 dBA at locations used for residential purposes Mitigation: Action / Control Responsibility Timeframe ECO to conduct noise monitoring when a reasonable and valid noise complaint are received from an NSR living within 2,000m from a WTG of the project.
+ECO Within 2 months after a noise complaint is registered Noise monitoring to confirm that noise levels associated with operating WTG are less than 45 dBA at all NSR ECO During the first year once the project is operational.
+Noise specialist to confirm need for future measurements.
+Performance Indicator Night-time noise levels less than 45 dBA